khkhiu/khkhiu.github.io/_posts/2021-09-05-Hackathon_MindFullHacks-2021.md

 2. AWS Polly, which turns text to speech
 3. AWS Lex, allows for building the response of the chatbot

-The chat is a proof of concept and hence has very little functionality as I do not have access to the data needed to implement any machine learning functions.
+The chat-bot is a proof of concept and hence has very little functionality. for it to be fully operational, mental health experts need to be involve as I do not have the needed domain expertise to execute the project on my own.
+Furthermore, data from the chat-bot would need to be analysed to improve the functionality of the chat-bot.

-A user can speak directly to the chat-bot, thus giving it a more life-like feel compared to text based chatbot.
+The main unique selling point of this chat-bot is that users can speak directly to it, thus giving it a more life-like feel compared to text based chatbot.

 ***